fulljames/12d/README.md

  - because I'm lazy
  - but i don't feel like i've mastered it, and

  - i know some people don't like it because they feel that front end

  - is it a good idea? oh god i don't know

 min 8
- - burnout / imposter syndrome?
+ - Train pic: Hugh Griffith Roberts / http://www.flickr.com/photos/abermaw/11985281293/
+ - there is always a way

 min 9
- - making your slides in HTML always sounds like a good idea
- - it never is (hopefully its still working by this point)
- - but it is still less of a horror show than trying to learn powerpoint
+ - get another pair of eyes on it

 min 10
- - learning how to say no
- - trusting your instinctive judgement
+ - you are not an imposter

 min 11
  - don't get acquired